SimonCao1207/machine-learning-note/README.md

 ## Metric
 ### F1-score
-- metric used to evaluate the performance of a classification algorithm, (ussually binary)
+- metric used to evaluate the performance of a classification algorithm, (usually binary)
 - Notation:
     - TP : true positives
     - FP : false positives